cuba-platform/saml-addon/Readme.md

 ## 4.1.
 Extension of the Standard Login Window <a name="extension-login-window"></a>

-To extent the standard login screen:
+To extend the standard login screen:
 1. Open your project in CUBA Studio.
 2. Expand the *Generic UI* in the CUBA project tree.
 3. Right-click *Screens* and go to *New -> Screen*.
-4. Go to the *Legacy Screen Templates* tab and select *Login window*.
+4. Go to the *Legacy Screen Templates* tab and select the *Login window*.
 5. Click *Next -> Finish*.

-Then add a lookup field with list of IdP providers in the screen controller.
+Then add a lookup field with the list of IdP providers in the screen controller.
 When you choose one of providers SAML request will be initiated.

-Here is an example of implementation of the whole controller:
+Here is an example of the implementation of the whole controller:

 1. Screen controller `ext-loginWindow.xml`: